CITY OF LINDEN

 D. The City may request submission of proof of death, which may be evidenced by a public newspaper obituary notice.
 Failure to produce such evidence upon request may result in the forfeiture of funeral leave benefits and/or loss of pay.

-ARTICLE XI A. The City shall provide each employee at the City’s own cost and expense the following Health Care Insurance with dependent coverage:
+ARTICLE XI A. The City shall provide each employee, covered by this Agreement prior to March 1, 2005, at the City’s own cost and expense the following Health Care Insurance with dependent coverage:

 1. Health Insurance